trinodb/trino/presto-docs/src/main/sphinx/connector/mongodb.rst

 MongoDB Connector
 =================

-This connector allows the use of MongoDB collections as tables in Presto.
+The ``mongodb`` connector allows the use of `MongoDB <https://www.mongodb.com/>`_ collections as tables in Presto.

 .. note::

-    MongoDB 2.6+ is supported although it is highly recommend to use 3.0 or later.
+    MongoDB 2.6+ is supported, although it is highly recommend to use 3.0 or later.

 Configuration
 -------------